scot00671234/lejeboligdevv20/replit.md

 ## Overview

-This is a Danish rental property platform ("Lejebolig Nu") built as a full-stack web application.
+This is a Danish rental property platform ("Lejebolig Find") built as a full-stack web application.
 The system connects tenants with landlords, allowing property listings, search functionality, messaging, and favorites management.
 The application uses a modern tech stack with React frontend, Express backend, and PostgreSQL database with Drizzle ORM.

 ## System Architecture